Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

 ### **27.20.3 Diagram**

 Below is an **optional** high-level diagram depicting how the **AMPEL360**’s advanced aerostructures, solar power management, and AI-driven flight control objectives integrate within ATA 27’s overall framework:
+It appears there is a parsing error in the diagram syntax.
+The issue lies in the label `Adaptability (AI, Morphing)`, as parentheses `()` may cause rendering issues.
+To resolve this, replace the parentheses with alternative characters like `-` or `_`.

+Here’s the corrected syntax:

 ```mermaid
 flowchart LR